Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - Apple: given the activity of the AppleBot crawler lately, their index will almost certainly grow to a size large enough to power a general search engine soon.
 Check your server's access logs; there's a good chance it's crawled your site if you have a few backlinks.
 - [Neeva](https://neeva.com/): Claims to be building its own index.
 Until its own index grows big enough, it uses Bing.
 Like Infinity Search, it's a paid service; it requires registration to use.

+## Graveyard

+These engines were originally included in the article, but have since been discontinued.

+- [wbsrch](https://wbsrch.com/): In addition to its generalist search, it also had many other utilities related to domain name statistics.
+Failed multiple tests.
+Its index was a bit dated; it had an old backlog of sites it hadn't finished indexing.
+It also had several dedicated per-language indexes.

 Acknowledgements
 ----------------